sammyne/the-rust-programming-language/chapter15/README.md

 - Deref coercion happens automatically when we pass a reference to a particular type’s value as an argument to a function or method that doesn’t match the parameter type in the function or method definition
 - A sequence of calls to the `deref` method converts the type we provided into the type the parameter needs
 - Example as [Listing 15-12: Calling hello with a reference to a MyBox<String> value, which works because of deref coercion](listings/_11_12/src/main.rs)
+- Example if without deref coercion as [Listing 15-13: The code we would have to write if Rust didn’t have deref coercion](./listings/_13/src/main.rs)

 ### How Deref Coercion Interacts with Mutability
 - Rust does deref coercion when it finds types and trait implementations in three cases: